 - Mix together zucchini, almond meal, and garlic.
 Add egg and season with extra salt, pepper, chili, and basil.
 Form little balls out of the mixture and flatten it with your hands (add extra almond flour when you can’t form the balls).

 - Heat the coconut butter in a large non-stick pan (medium heat).
 Add the zucchini “patties”.
 Cook until it’s golden on both sides (about 2 minutes).
-The best thing you can do here is to wait until it stays together properly.
+Therefore, you have to wait until it stays together properly.
 It’s like making pancakes.
 Once you start to poke it, then it might fall apart.
 Just be patient.

 - Serve with fresh salad leaves cashew cheese or pesto.